 Comfort didn’t escape the minds of the makers of this pack either.
 The Alpha FL is outfit with revised shoulder and sternum straps for improved fit, as well as a rigid, formed back panel that provides extra support while retaining comfort.
 The pack’s low-profile, harness-compatible waistbelt also helps you stabilize the pack once it’s loaded down.

 The Alpha FL boasts a number of additional all-weather features designed specifically with climbers in mind.
 These include an external bungee compression system for crampons, 4 ice tools, or a bulky belay parka, four integrated side lash points and six front lash points that accommodate straps up to 22-millimeters wide, and a top rope strap buckle now anchored on the back panel for easier use.

-Of 21 people that have reviewed the Arcteryx Alpha FL Pack on Moosejaw, 16 of them have given the pack a full, 5-star rating.
+Of 21 people that reviewed the Arcteryx Alpha FL Pack on Moosejaw, 16 of them have given the pack a full, 5-star rating.
 If you’re wondering about the rest, three gave it 4 stars and two awarded the pack 3 stars.
 It’s hard to find a pack out there these days without a 1-star review, but it seems (on this platform at least) that we’ve done so here.
-So let’s take a look at some pros and cons from these reviews.
+So let’s take a look at some pros and cons of these reviews.